Grace-luning-fu/CalculateFenceCost/README.md

 1. Prompt input from User

     a) Perimeter of the yard;

-    b) The type of fence wanted (input should be a string W or C); W: for Wooden fencing; C: for Chain-link fencing;
+    b) The type of fence wanted (input should be a string W or C); w represents Wooden fencing; c represents for Chain-link fencing;

     c) How many gates are needed (input should be an int 1 to 3); 1 for one gate, 2 for two gates, 3 for three gates;

 2. Get from user

     a) Perimeter of the yard;

-    b) The type of fence wanted (input should be a string w or c); w: for Wooden fencing; c: for Chain-link fencing; Repeat Prompt and get if not w and not c;
+    b) The type of fence wanted (input should be a string w or c);
+       Repeat Prompt and get if not w and not c;

-    c) How many gates are needed (input should be an int 1 to 3); 1 for one gate, 2 for two gates, 3 for three gates;
+    c) How many gates are needed (input should be an int 1 to 3);
        Repeat Prompt and get if not 1, not 2 and not 3;

 2. Calculate the price

     If choose wooden fencing (option w):
     FinalPrice = (Perimeter *  25 + GateCount * 150) * 1.06 + 50;

     If choose chain-link fencing (option c):
     FinalPrice = (Perimeter * 15 + GateCount * 150) * 1.06 + 50;

 3. Display the FinalPrice

 Pseudocode